-- 109. Section 110 of the Courts Reform (Scotland) Act 2014 (the "2014 Act") provides generally that any decision of the sheriff may be appealed to the Sheriff Appeal Court.
+121. Section 110 of the Courts Reform (Scotland) Act 2014 (the "2014 Act") provides generally that any decision of the sheriff may be appealed to the Sheriff Appeal Court.
 That section will apply to a decision of the sheriff under section 28 to make or refuse to make an order authorising the search of a child aged under 12.
 Sections 111 and 116 of the 2014 Act apply to appeals under section 110 and that the rules of court relating to section 110 appeals also apply.
-Section 111, for instance, provides that the Sheriff Appeal Court may uphold the sheriff's decision or reverse it or vary it. - 110.
-Section 30 of the Bill provides for three aspects of the appeal.
-First, it sets the time limit for appealing against the sheriff's decision.
-Secondly, it provides that the appeal may proceed only where the sheriff gives permission.
-Finally, subsection (3) provides that the decision of the Sheriff Appeal Court is final.
+Section 111, for instance, provides that the Sheriff Appeal Court may uphold the sheriff's decision or reverse it or vary it.

-&lt;sup>58 Traditionally referred to as a power to "open shut and lockfast places".
+&lt;sup>65 Traditionally referred to as a power to "open shut and lockfast places".